 - Anyone Can Die: Even the most sympathetic character around had a very likely chance to perish in his stories.

 - Author Appeal: Gerber seemingly had a love for off-the-wall characters and outcasts, so that most of the comics in which he worked featured someone who fit that description.
 He also had a thing for adding text-pieces in his comics, which some readers found it a very innovative gimmick while others thought it was ruining their favorite series.

-- Author Existence Failure: Gerber died before he could finish his last work, an eight-part story on Countdown to Mystery featuring Dr. Fate.
+- Died During Production: Gerber died before he could finish his last work, an eight-part story on Countdown to Mystery featuring Doctor Fate.
 Four of his closest friends and admirers (Adam Beechen, Mark Evanier, Mark Waid and Gail Simone) ended the story with each one giving their own version of how it would conclude and also giving Shout Outs to Gerber's famous creations and well-known plot elements.

 - Family-Unfriendly Death

 - Genre Deconstruction: Among some examples, his run in The Defenders is known to be one of the earliest attempts of deconstruction in the superhero genre.

 - Moral Guardians: Cruelly parodied in his works.
 Any character that showed traits of these was either an unpleasant or bothersome individual like the Kidney Lady from Howard the Duck, or a Knight Templar-type villain like the fascist vigilante Foolkiller.

 - Orphaned Series: His Void Indigo was cancelled by Marvel Comics after a graphic novel and two issues for extreme violence, even though it was being published via Marvel's then-adult line Epic.